jmdevall/opencodeplan/README.md

-Proof of concept-implementation of this paper in java: https://huggingface.co/papers/2309.12499
+Proof of concept-implementation of this paper https://huggingface.co/papers/2309.12499 in java language

 **NEWS**: Happy new Year!
 I'm keeping an eye on the gpt-pilot project, and figure how to apply/combine both.
 It is something like proposed the ACE framework. https://github.com/daveshap/ACE_Framework/blob/main/ACE_Framework.md where you have layers of agents.
 In the ACE framwork, the top layers manage higher order of abstraction.
 The lower layer, called "code monkey" may be the corresponding with codeplan algorithm.

-I am doing the tests locally, starting oobatextgen, using different models.
-I don't know how the state of the art is right now... could be magicoder but llamacpp do not work and GPTQ model has some problem in my GPU.

 Getting started
 ===============

+I assume you already master some Java...
 Compile and create fat jar package with all, the command line ui and all the dependencies:

->mvn package -D skipTests
+> mvn package -D skipTests

 It may generate 2 jars, one of them is the fat jar with all the dependencies.
+For help, simply run:

-Simply run java -jar opencodeplan-1.0-SNAPSHOT-jar-with-dependencies.jar for help.
+> java -jar opencodeplan-1.0-SNAPSHOT-jar-with-dependencies.jar

-Before that... you need the llm engine to be up and running:
+You need the llm engine to be up and running: I currently only use open source models with oobatextgen but should work with any compatible like openai rest api (not tested).
+I always download quantized models from "Thebloke" in huggingface.co.

-start oobatextgen with your model, I currently use this command:
+start oobatextgen with your model, for example, I have tested with:

 > python server.py --model phind-codellama-34b-v2.Q5_K_M.gguf --threads 12 --n_ctx 16384 --api --verbose

+This another one has just arrived and seems to be better, but I have doubts...
+> python server.py --model dolphin-2.7-mixtral-8x7b.Q5_K_M.gguf --threads 12 --n_ctx 32768 --api --verbose

+new: Each model has its own "instruction template", you must select it by it's name, in your config file.
+There are currently only "alpacha" and "chatml".
+In the description of the model thebloke says what the instruction template to use.

-Once started ooba raises the api on port 5000.
-In past versions of ooba the api was different It seems that now, the only api available is the openai compatible one.
+Once started ooba raises up the api on port 5000.
+Note: In past versions of ooba the rest api was different so It seems that nowdays, the only api that offers is the openai compatible one.

-open a terminal and get into the root of a maven project, then execute the command to operate on the project.
+open a terminal and get into the root of a maven project, and then execute the command to operate on the project, for example:

-example:

 > java -jar <path>/opencodeplan-1.0-SNAPSHOT-jar-with-dependencies.jar -f /nemofinder/DictionarySpanish.java 14 0 -i "Renombra el método getWords por damePalabras"

-the -f is to indicate "the block": the portion of code in witch starts to operate, currently only over body methods. the -i is to give the instruction in natural language.
+the -f is to indicate "the block": the portion of code in witch starts to operate, currently only over body methods... actually it's almost the same because currently I send the full content of the source file.
+In the paper suggest to prune the unnecesary methods but It is complicate to handle de merge of the code once the llm returns.

+the -i is to give the instruction in natural language.

-**ATTENTION**: this project is incomplete so it is most likely that the result will not be as expected.
-The normal thing is that it fails
+**ATTENTION**: this project is experimental so it is most likely that the result will not be as expected.

 As a test repository/project I am using another project of mine https://github.com/jmdevall/nemofinder which I have cloned locally.

 If you see the code, to start the iterative process it is needed to indicate a block and an instruction.
-From what the paper says, an instruction can be of type Diff or a natural language instruction.
+From what the paper says, an instruction can be of type "Diff" or a "natural language instruction".
 The block is difficult to specify since the code has not been parsed yet.
 I have had to create a class to describe the block (look for it once the code has been parsed).

 Project structure: